 For most people with non-Hodgkin lymphoma (NHL), treatment of the lymphoma itself is the main concern.
 But patients can also often benefit from care aimed at helping with problems related to the NHL and its treatment.
 For example, some patients with NHL have problems with infections or low blood counts.
 Although treating the NHL may help these over time, other therapies may be needed as well.

 Treatments to prevent infections

 Antibiotics and anti-virals

 Patients getting certain chemotherapy drugs (such as fludarabine and other purine analogs) and the antibody drug alemtuzumab (Campath) have a high risk of infections seen mainly in people with impaired immune systems, like infection with CMV (a virus) and Pneumocystis pneumonia (PCP, which is caused by a type of fungus).
 An anti-viral drug like acyclovir is often given to try to prevent CMV infections.
 To help prevent PCP, a sulfa antibiotic is often given (trimethoprim with sulfamethoxazole, which is also known by brand names such as Septra and Bactrim).
 Other treatments are available for people who are allergic to sulfa drugs.

 Antibiotics and anti-viral drugs are also given to treat infections.
 Often, active infections require higher doses or different drugs than those used to prevent infections.

 Intravenous immunoglobulin (IVIG)

 Some people with NHL have low levels of antibodies (immunoglobulins) to fight infections.
 This can lead to lung and/or sinus infections that keep coming back.
 The level of antibodies in the blood can be checked with a blood test, and if it is low, antibodies from donors can be given into a vein (IV) to help prevent infections.
 This is called intravenous immunoglobulin or IVIG.
 IVIG is often given once a month at first, but may be able to be given less often based on blood tests of antibody levels.

-For more information on infections, see our document Infections in People With Cancer.
+For more information on infections, see Infections in People With Cancer.